Unfinished Vs Prefinished Wood Floors

 Any flooring with all the finish coats applied before the installation process begins is referred to as "prefinished flooring."
 Because prefinished products are more readily available to consumers, you can expect to find a wide range of quality on the market.
 But this also allows you to shop for and purchase the product yourself.
 The advantages of prefinished are:

 - No onsite sanding or finishing is needed

 - The finish is applied in a factory-controlled setting

-Because the flooring has gone through the finishing process prior to the installation, the floor is complete when the installation is done.
-This saves on the time that it would normally take to sand and finish the floors, not to mention there will be no dust from sanding.
-There might be some dust, especially if saws aren’t hooked up to vacuums, but it won’t be nearly as cloudy as if you had the floors sanded.
+Because the flooring has gone through the finishing process before installation, the floor is complete when the installation is done.
+This saves on the time that it would typically take to sand and finish the floors, not to mention there will be no dust from sanding.
+Of course, there might be some dust, especially if saws aren't hooked up to vacuums, but it won't be nearly as cloudy as if you had the floors sanded.

 When the finish is applied in a controlled factory setting, you don’t have to worry about airborne dust or debris being coated into your floors.
 These controlled settings allow for an almost flawless finish application, which is especially helpful when the desired sheen is semi-gloss or gloss.

 These finishes add to the cost and aren’t found on the cheaper products

 Since the finish is applied in a factory-controlled setting, special finishes that would be impractical on a "site finished" floor can be applied.
 Finishes such as aluminum-oxide and UV-cured urethanes are significantly more durable than those typically used for "site finished" floors.